ubiquity6/three.js/examples/README.md

 ### Usage ###

 1. Create an html scene

-  a.
-Name a scene in the following format : category_nameofscene.html
+  - Name a scene in the following format : category_nameofscene.html
-        ex: ubq_lightmap.html
+    - ex: ubq_lightmap.html

-  b.
-Go to /examples/files.js and make sure to include your new scene.
+  -   Go to /examples/files.js and make sure to include your new scene.
-        ex: If you wanted to include ubq_mytest.html, files.js would look like this:
+    - ex: If you wanted to include ubq_mytest.html, files.js would look like this:

-        "ubq": [
+      - "ubq": [
-          "ubq_lightmap",
+        - "ubq_lightmap",
-          "ubq_mytest",
+        - "ubq_mytest",
-        ],
+        - ],

 2. Go to root directory and call 'python -m SimpleHTTPServer 8000' (or server/portnumber of your choice)